Find Affordable College Courses

 $15,390 Average Tuition & Fees

-Brooklyn College landed the #7 spot in the 2023 rankings for the best value philosophy and religious studies programs.
-Brooklyn College is a fairly large public school located in the large city of Brooklyn.
+Brooklyn College came in at #7 in this year’s edition of the Best Value Philosophy & Religious Studies Schools in the Middle Atlantic Region ranking.
+Brooklyn College is a fairly large public school located in the city of Brooklyn.

 Full Philosophy & Religious Studies at Brooklyn College Report